grantila/fetch-h2/README.md

  * `fetch()` has an extra option, `timeout` which is a timeout in milliseconds before the request should be aborted and the returned promise thereby *rejected* (with an `TimeoutError`).
  * `fetch()` has an extra option, `onTrailers` (of the type `OnTrailers`) which is a callback that will receive trailing headers.
  * The `Request.clone()` member function has an optional `url` argument.
+ * The response `text()` and `arrayBuffer()` has an optional argument `allowIncomplete` which defaults to `false`.
+If set to `true` these function will return incomplete bodies, i.e. "as much as was read" before the stream was prematurely closed (disconnected).
+If integrity checks are enabled, the functions will throw anyway if the body is incomplete.

 ## Contexts